GabiGrin/OpenRefactorAIVSCode/README.md

 ## Features

 - Select a piece of code and refactor it using OpenAI
+- Save refactoring instructions for future use

 ## Roadmap

-- Save refactoring instructions for future use
 - Support refactoring across multiple files
+- Better progress indication using a stream response

 ## How to use